Champions League final 2019: How to watch LIVE on TV and online – when is the game?

 Champions League drama is heating up towards the end of the 2018/19 season and the final will be watched by millions around the world

-Champions League contenders are edging their way closer to the final showdown with just four teams remaining in the competition.
+Champions League contenders are edging their way closer to the final showdown with just three teams remaining in the competition.

+Liverpool produced one of the most stunning performances in European football history as they demolished Barcelona 4-0 to overturn a 3-0 deficit at Anfield.

+The Reds have now reached back-to-back Champions League finals with just two side remaining in the battle to face them.

-Tottenham will need to beat Ajax on their own turf after losing 1-0 in north London.
+Tottenham will need to beat Ajax in Amsterdam after losing 1-0 in north London.

-Liverpool must also topple their opponent Barcelona following a 3-0 defeat at the Nou Camp.

 - Champions League fixtures: How to watch knockout rounds on TV and online – schedule, dates, kick-off times